The planets and their aspects are the most important part of mundane astrology – and indeed, in all other forms of astrology too.

 Uranus

-Anarchists, activists, political dissidents, individualists, scientists, inventors; disruption, chaos, natural disasters, riots, coups, revolutions.
+Anarchists, activists, political dissidents, individualists, scientists, inventors.

 I’ve read a number of sources suggesting that Uranus represents right-leaning politics and politicians; however, I think Uranus’ influence is better described as being individualist or libertarian as opposed to assigning it to the political right.
 It’s true that many right-leaning politics tend to favour the individual instead of the collective, but even right-leaning societies are not truly anarchist or libertarian.
 This is why Uranus represents dissidents, anarchists and all those who want to break from the status quo.

-On a general level, Uranus also represents chaos and disruption of all kinds, whether natural (earthquakes, volcanoes) or man-made (riots, coups, revolutions).
-Uranus is associated with scientific breakthroughs and discoveries, so it represents scientists, inventors and innovators of all stripes.
+Uranus also represents chaos and disruption of all kinds, whether natural (earthquakes, volcanoes) or man-made (riots, coups, rebellions, revolutions).

 Neptune